 We believe in transparent communication at all times and will keep you updated throughout the process.
 Our team are easily accessible and will take you through these six steps:

 You can trust us 100% with the closure of your business.
 Future Strategy Limited is fully authorised and regulated by the Financial Conduct Authority (FCA).
-All we need to get started is for you to digitally sign our agreement, make a payment and send us some identification.
+So all we need to get started is for you to digitally sign our agreement, make a payment and send us some identification.

 This is a critically important document within the dissolution process.
 It summarises all of your company’s assets and liabilities for the current situation.
-It is essential that this is done accurately to ensure your company is closed successfully.
+This must be done accurately to ensure your company is closed successfully.
 Our experienced team will compile the SoA on your behalf.

 Dealing with creditors can be both stressful and worrying.
 We take the stress away and ensure that all creditor queries are dealt with in the most appropriate way throughout the process.
-We have a 100% success rate in closing limited companies.
+As a result, we have a 100% success rate in closing limited companies.

 Following our application, your company will be dissolved and removed from the Companies House register.

 Each step is communicated clearly by our in-house case management team, with the goal of reaching dissolution within 90 days.

 If you’d like to learn more about our process of dissolving a company, you can get in touch with the Future Strategy team for a free and confidential consultation.

 As we work through the dissolution process, we make our way through a checklist with you to make sure we can reach dissolution quickly and effectively.
 These points include:

 - Paying staff their final wage or making them redundant.
 Be sure to take advice on the rules here, particularly with redundancy.